 Congratulations on your new puppy!
-Now that you have your new four-legged family member home with you, you may start to realize some of the challenges that come with a puppy, including how to survive teething and nipping.
+This adorable, four-legged family member is going to bring you love and affection — and also some challenges, including how to survive teething and nipping.

-Puppies’ mouths are filled with about 28 teeny-tiny razors that seem to be attracted to your fingers or toes (especially when you’re sleeping, we bet!).
-Although an annoying behavior, this is something that’s completely normal for teething puppies and something you can train away.
+Puppies’ mouths are filled with 28 tiny, razor-sharp teeth that seem to be attracted to nipping at your fingers and toes.
+Although an annoying behavior, this is completely normal for teething puppies and something you can train away.

-Once your puppy is six months old, his baby teeth should have fallen out.
-If any remain, be sure to tell your veterinarian.
-They may need to be removed by a veterinary professional.
+Once your puppy is 6-months-old, their baby teeth should’ve fallen out.
+According to AKC Chief Veterinary Officer Dr. Jerry Klein, “You may find puppy teeth on the floor, although the puppy is likely to swallow most of the teeth.
+If you find that some don’t fall out, be sure to tell your veterinarian.
+They may need to be removed by a veterinary professional.”

 How to Stop a Puppy From Nipping

+If they continue to nip you, stop the play session so that they realize that biting isn’t a behavior you’d reward.
+You may also need to redirect that excessive puppy energy with outside playtime, a walk, or a training session.
 Never hit your dog or otherwise physically punish him.
-If your pet seems to be biting out of aggression (not during a play), speak to a veterinarian about ways to deal with that behavior.
+If your pet seems to be biting out of aggression (not during play), speak to a veterinarian or dog trainer about ways to deal with that behavior.

 Caring for a Puppy’s Adult Teeth

-Once your dog has all of his adult teeth in, it’s your job as a responsible owner to ensure that they stay pearly white.
-Begin a healthy-teeth routine by getting your puppy used to having his mouth and teeth touched at an early age.
-You can purchase dog-friendly toothbrush and toothpaste (an enzymatic product is recommended as it works both mechanically and chemically to remove plaque) at a local pet store.
-Do not use human toothpaste—it can make your dog sick if he swallows it.
+Once your dog has all of their adult teeth, you want to ensure that they stay pearly white.
+Begin a healthy-teeth routine by getting your puppy used to having their mouth and teeth touched at an early age.

-Good luck with your new puppy and enjoy guiding him through his important time in his life.
-Before long, the thoughts of him as a nipping, chewing little monster will be something you look back on fondly.
+Good luck with your new puppy, and enjoy guiding them through this important time.
+Before long, the memories of your pup as a nipping, chewing little monster will be something you look back on fondly.